jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ##Storing Social Media Data in Relational Databases

+   - Getting started - What Metadata do you need to store?
+   - Storing Metadata Arrays
+   - Tracking Select Time-series Changes
+   - Some Example Schemas
+   - Ruby/Rails examples
+   - Java examples

 ###Introduction

 There are many ways to store social media data, in flat-files, in NoSQL-type datastores, and in relational database.
 This article focuses on storing Twitter data in relational databases.
 There are several key questions to ponder as you design your database schema: